mpickettpayments-hue/ASX-TOKEN/README.md

 **Automatic cryptocurrency reward system for cannabis seed purchases on Base L2**

-ASX (ASX Reward Token) is a non-transferable ERC-20 loyalty token that automatically distributes to customers when they purchase cannabis seeds.
+ASX (ASX Reward Token) is a non-transferable ERC-20 loyalty token that automatically distributes to customers when they purchase cannabis seeds and other retail goods online but we have a strong hold on that market right now.
 Customers can vote on business decisions, redeem tokens for merchandise, and participate in tournaments - but cannot sell the tokens on exchanges.

 ---